All Episodes

 Literally nothing in common between those two things.

-Argue the benefits you get from it and so forth.
+You know, argue the benefits you get from it and so forth.

-No, that that's this is strictly a commerce clause, federal government mandating somebody buy something.
+No, this is strictly a commerce clause.

-Current Supreme Court Justiceette.
+Ruth Bader Ginsburg, current Supreme Court Justiceette.

-She's speaking to uh an audience in Egypt, and she was advising them what to do if they were going to write a constitution.
+Ruth Bader Ginsburg, who was she speaking to an audience in Egypt, and she was advising them what to do if they were going to write a constitution.

 And she said, don't use the United States Constitution as a model.

-That's to hold its it's out of date.
+It's out of date.

 Use the Constitution of Canada or South Africa.

-The South African Constitution, that's pretty good because those constitutions focus on human rights.
+The South African Constitution, that's pretty good, because those constitutions focus on human rights.

 And the U.S. Constitution is very weak on human rights.

-Don't you sitting Supreme Court justice advising that.
+Don't sitting Supreme Court justice advising that.

 It takes the complex and makes it understandable.